BenjaminDavidPinter/Jobby/README.md

 Exposing a func<bool> would offer greater control over when tasks would run, and would probably allow me to remove the start time and end time members of IJobbyJob.

+Also, wow do I need better tests.
+We should bring Moq into the test framework and start to work out some actual tests.

 ## Additional Features List
 - ~~Clean up task queue when a task is completed.~~